shikharsr02/Retail-Banking-Attrition-Analysis/README.md

 ## 🚀 Key Business Insights
 * **Regional Vulnerability:** Diagnosed a 37.5% localized churn rate in the German market, nearly double the baseline of adjacent European regions.
-* **Cross-Selling Catastrophe:** Exposed an 82–100% attrition risk tied to cross-selling friction, proving that customers holding 3+ bank products are highly likely to abandon the bank.
+* **Cross-Selling Catastrophe:** Exposed an 82–100% attrition risk tied to cross-selling friction, proving that customers holding 3 or more bank products are highly likely to abandon the bank.
 * **Demographic Wealth Drain:** Tracked high-risk attrition among older, higher-net-worth demographics, identifying a critical threat to long-term portfolio stability.

 ## 📂 Repository Structure